 It may be time to consider hospice, when:

 - Your doctors tell you that they cannot cure your disease.

 - Your doctor determines that your life expectancy is six months or less, if your illness runs its normal course.

 - Treatment to prolong your life becomes too much of a burden.

 - You seek relief from pain and discomfort.

 - You want to spend your remaining time in the comfort and safety of your home.

 - Your family and friends want to participate in your care.

 REMEMBER: Only about half the patients in hospice care are cancer patients.
-Other non-cancer health issues -- such as kidney (renal), liver, lung (COPD) and heart disease – can benefit from the hospice team’s ability to treat pain and other symptoms
+Other non-cancer health issues -- such as Alzheimer's Disease and Dementia, liver, lung (COPD) and heart disease – can benefit from the hospice team’s ability to treat pain and other symptoms.

-South Carolina's Office of Aging also offer information on creating a living will and advanced directives.
+South Carolina's Office of Aging also offers information on creating a living will and advanced directives.